Shreesh-Kulkarni/Competitive-Programming/README.md

 # Competetive-Programming
-Problems and Solutions of CP questions
+Problems and Solutions of CP questions in various platforms If solution not found for the corresponding question please add it in the repo